shieldworks/aegis-web/docs/index.md

 ## Thanks ❤️

-Hope you enjoy using **Aegis** as much as we do, and find it helpful in making you `#sleepmore`.
+Hope you enjoy using **Aegis** as much as we do and find it helpful in making your ops teams `#sleepmore`.
 May the source be with you 🦄.